ashish-koshy/ionic-ng-pwa/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.0.

+## Install dependencies

+Install a package manager like `npm` on your machine to resolve all the dependencies for this project.
+Run `npm install` to setup up the project.

 ## Angular Development server with live reload

 Run `npm start` for a usual Angular dev server hosted at `http://localhost:4200/`.